Del Amo Fashion Center: North side: Bullock's/Del Amo Fashion Square

 In 1966, Bullock's opened at a small open-air shopping center it had developed north of Carson Street called Bullock's Fashion Square — advertising and editorial in the first years referred to "Bullock's Fashion Square in Torrance", not Del Amo.
 Bullock's developed several similarly named Fashion Squares, including ones in Sherman Oaks, La Habra and Santa Ana.
 I. Magnin, owned by Bullock's, opened a store on March 6, 1967.

-Desmond's (department store) was actually the first anchor to open at Fashion Square in 1966.
+Desmond's was actually the first anchor to open at Fashion Square in 1966.

 In February 1970, Federated Department Stores replaced its Bullock's Realty Corporation, which owned and managed the Fashion Squares, with an organization called Transwest Management; Transwest sold the Torrance Fashion Square in March of that year to new co-owners Great Lakes and Guilford Glazer and Associates, while selling the three other Fashion Squares to Urban Investment and Development Company (UIDC).

 Overview after the merger of the Del Amo Fashion Square (north) and the Del Amo Center (south).
 Photo taken between 2004 and 2005.

 In 1971, the center was rebaptized Del Amo Fashion Square and added a $3.75 million, 177000 sqft Montgomery Ward, a 90000 sqft Ohrbach's and an expanded I. Magnin, as well as a United Artists fourplex theater which later received 2 additional larger auditoriums, and a Woolworth's, both of which were in the Montgomery Ward wing.
 Glazer acquired neighboring Del Amo Center in 1978.